Associate Consultant of Thorsborne and Associates

 Throughout his career, Terence has been dedicated to integrating research, theory and practice in his work.
 He is in the process of working towards a PhD at the University of Cambridge in the field of conflict resolution and restorative practice, where he is exploring the opportunities presented by restorative practice to effect genuine and meaningful transformation at individual, group and institutional levels.
 His interest in this area makes him extremely thorough in evaluating the impact of restorative practice and he has developed a variety of methods to aid evaluation and planning with organisations wanting to work restoratively.

-Terence has a BA (Hons) in Modern Languages, a Secondary PGCE, an MA in Translation and Linguistics and an MSc in Psychology of Education.
-Terence is in the process of undertaking a PhD at the University of Cambridge in the field of conflict transformation and restorative approaches.
+Terence has a BA (Hons) in Modern Languages, a Secondary PGCE, an MA in Translation and Linguistics, an MSc in Psychology of Education and an MEd in Educational Research.
+Terence is currently undertaking a PhD at the University of Cambridge in the field of conflict transformation and restorative approaches.
 He is a member of the Chartered Institute of Linguists, the Restorative Justice Council and is an Accredited Practitioner, Restorative Justice Council.

 Phone: +44 (0)7904 312 120